specklesystems/speckle-docs/dev/apps.md

 })
 ```

 Now, press the Log In button again, allow the app to access your account and wait for the redirect to the app.
-Once it's done, you should have 2 variables stored in `localStorage`: `SpeckleDemo.Token` and `SpeckleDemo.RefreshToken`
+Once it's done, you should have 2 variables stored in `localStorage`: `Speckle Demo App.AuthToken` and `Speckle Demo App.RefreshToken`

 At this point, we've managed to save our authentication token but our app still cannot discern if your users are authenticated or not (remember the `isAuthenticated` computed property in `App.vue`).
 We'll add this on the next step.